profesia/psr15-symfony-bundle/docs/02-configuration.md

 - by **Route**
 - by **Path**

-For both variants the FCFS rule will be applied: conditions with a same definition as an already defined middleware chain will be ignored.
+For **Route** variant the FCFS rule will be applied: conditions with a same definition as an already defined middleware chain will be ignored.

+**Path** variant works in a different fashion: each following middleware will be appended to the already registered chain.
+In this case the order of the defined rules is important.
 ### Route
 Existing route name defined in your application has to be supplied.
 Route name existence will be checked upon registration to middleware resolver.